 This marks the final edition in a three-part series for parents seeking to share some of the science behind learning and revision, alongside practical strategies parents and carers can use at home to help ensure their child enters the exam hall feeling as calm and prepared as possible.

 Our TUTOR platform provides an affordable alternative to 1-1 tuition, offering pupils access to 1800 individual maths lessons from counting to calculus.
-At present, TUTOR is only available through schools; you should contact your child’s school directly if you are interested in accessing the platform straightaway.
-Alternatively, click here to be added to the mailing list and notified when TUTOR for Families is released, allowing you to purchase access to TUTOR directly.
+If your child's school doesn't currently offer access to TUTOR, you are able to sign up yourself - head to our TUTOR for Families page to find out more.

 Anxiety in the run up to a big exam is completely normal, and a feeling all of us will be familiar with.
 But for some children, exam anxiety can start to impact their day-to-day lives and ultimately prevent them performing at their best on the day.